1569 Evita: Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Evita measures 36.346 kilometers in diameter and its surface has an albedo of 0.047.
 An albedo near 0.05 is typical for carbonaceous C-type asteroids which dominate the outer asteroid belt.
 It has an absolute magnitude of 11.2.

 Rotation period

 As of 2017, no rotational lightcurve of Evita has been obtained from photometric observations.
 The asteroid's rotation period and axis, as well as its shape remain unknown.

 Naming

-This minor planet was named in after the First Lady of Argentina, Eva Perón (1919–1952), who was commonly known by the affectionate Spanish diminutive form of her name, Evita.
+This minor planet was named after the First Lady of Argentina, Eva Perón (1919–1952), who was commonly known by the affectionate Spanish diminutive form of her name, Evita.
 She was the wife of President Juan Perón (1895–1974) of Argentina.